- UCAS course code

 |Available as a free choice unit?||No|

-This course offers a solid understating of key economic theories needed for running a modern firm and is both analytical and applied.
+This course offers a solid understating of key economic theories useful for running a modern firm and is both analytical and applied.
 The course discusses alternative theories of the firm; demand modelling; demand and supply forecasting, models of imperfect competition; non-cooperative game theory; advance pricing strategies; advance business strategies; economics of information, risk analysis and decision under uncertainty, asymmetric information and signalling; moral hazard and incentives; the principal-agent problem; optimal & empirical incentive systems; introductory auction design; and investment analysis .The course further studies the monetary system, inflation, the open economy, the AD-AS model, the IS-LM model, the Mundell Fleming model and recent theories of business cycles.

 |Unit title||Unit code||Requirement type||Description|